Shortage Occupation List 2025

 6141 Nursing auxiliaries and assistants – all jobs England, Scotland, Wales, Northern Ireland

-For advice on the shortage occupation list, its implications on your recruitment processes, visa eligibility, assigning SOC codes or any issue relating to hiring points-based visa workers, contact us.
+For advice on the hiring under the Skilled Worker route, including guidance on designated shortage roles, salary thresholds, assigning SOC codes or any issue relating to hiring points-based visa workers, contact us.

 What is shortage occupation list?